hathitrust/hathifile_history/README.md

 # Catalog Redirect: Generate hathifile history and compute record redirects

+## NOTE: this repository has been merged with https://github.com/hathitrust/hathifiles and is no longer under independent development.

 We want to generate redirects for catalog records that have been completely replaced by.